scania-digital-design-system/tegel/CONTRIBUTING.md

 - **Code Style**: Please read our [Code Style](https://github.com/scania-digital-design-system/tegel/blob/main/CODE_STYLE.md) before contributing.

 ## Testing
 - **Running Tests**: Run `npm run test` to run the test suite.
-It will run a lot of Playwright tests.
-It might take 15-20 seconds to run all the tests.
-Test run on commit at the moment.
-Successful test will enable commiting.
+It will execute numerous Playwright tests and might take 15-20 seconds to complete all the tests.
+Tests run on commit at the moment.
+A successful test will enable committing.
 - **Writing Tests**: In case component has been changed or new feature added, please update or write tests for it.
 We use [Playwright](https://playwright.dev/docs/writing-tests) for writing tests.
 Also, take a look at existing tests in our components and see how they are written.